AytekinYaliz/ylz.poc.client-ts/examples/js.md

 ```

 ### HOISTING ###
-JS engine sets up memory space for variables and functions.
-It moves the declerations to the beginning of their direct scopes.
+JS engine sets up memory space for variable and function declerations (it moves the declerations to the beginning of their direct scopes).
 In JS, declerations (variable and function) are hoisted but assignment are not.

 ### CLOSURE ###